JiashengWu/Aspect-Based_Sentiment_Analysis/README.md

 ### Background

 As known to all, data science and analysis has brought innovation to the financial investment industry in recent years.
-The idea of this project came from venture capital field: partners in firm want to leverage data science to extract insights hiding in the data on healthcare field.
-This is an innovative pipeline to dig out and monitor patient’s suffering, or say, issues in healthcare so to support investment strategy of venture capital (VC) firms.
-This is a typical end-to-end Text Mining Project.
-Aspect-based sentiment analysis, as the main part of the project, is used to analyze the sentiment of patient’s narrative with different aspects we defined.
+The idea of this project came from venture capital (VC) field: partners in a firm wanted to leverage data science to extract insights hiding in the data on healthcare field.
+This is an innovative pipeline to dig out and monitor patient’s suffering, or say, issues in healthcare so to support investment decisions and strategy of VC firms.
+Moreover, this is a typical end-to-end Text Mining Project.
+Aspect-based sentiment analysis, as the main part of the project, was used to analyze the sentiment of patient’s narrative with different aspects we defined.

 ### Problem Statement